Originally published June 28, 2019. Updated July 14, 2020.

 Algae blooms may occur in fresh water (rivers, streams, lakes and ponds) or salty water (estuaries, bays, open ocean).
 Worldwide, there are thousands of species of algae that can create blooms, and hundreds of species that may create conditions that are harmful to humans.
 Harmful algal blooms may impact humans directly via health risks, or indirectly by negatively impacting local ecosystems and economies.
 In coastal southwest Florida, we are all too familiar with red tide, a marine algae that sporadically results in severe blooms that can be devastating to coastal communities.

 In Florida’s freshwater systems, cyanobacteria (aka blue-green algae) are typically the culprit (even though cyanobacteria are actually photosynthetic bacteria, not algae!).
 Multiple cyanobacteria species are capable of producing harmful toxins (cyanotoxins).
 Some bloom forming species include Microcystis, Cylindrospermopsis, Anabaena, Aphanizomenon, Lyngbya, and Planktothrix .
-These blooms can result in abnormally colored water (often bright green) and may create health risks for humans, pets and livestock.
+These blooms can result in abnormally colored water (often bright green) or floating “muck mats,” and may create health risks for humans, pets and livestock.

 How do we know what is happening in our area?
 Florida Department of Environmental Protection is the state agency charged with monitoring algae and cyanobacteria blooms in fresh water.
 FDEP staff sample locations throughout Florida on a regular basis and are available to respond to blooms when they are reported: FDEP Freshwater Algal Bloom Sampling Status.
 You can also subscribe to weekly updates from FDEP.
 If you suspect you are witnessing a bloom, please report your observations to FDEP (hotline 855-305-3903).